nss-evening-web-development/curriculum/src/data/curriculum/client/week-07/postman.md

 **Postman Learning**
 - Create a collection
 - Save endpoints to a collection
-- Use this link to import collection `https://www.getpostman.com/collections/279b9c2d1902567e1b72`
+- Use this link in Google Classroom to import collection

 _For this lesson, we will be using the Almost Amazon firebase database that you created.
 Grab the URL from your firebase project._